Welcome to today's edition of the Rush 24-7 podcast.

 It says that being submissive is the ultimate empowerment.

-It started out as a as a self-published book developed on a fan fiction website, but the author pulled it because it was too dirty, so she put it on her own website.
+It started out as a self-published book developed on a fan fiction website, but the author pulled it because it was too dirty.

-This is it's not the sensuous woman.
+It's not the sensuous woman.

 It's not a light-hearted romp.

-I just send them into orbit.
+I'd just send them into orbit.

-That's uh jury still out on that question.
+That's jury still out on that question.

-Uh if if somebody could convince Oprah that the author's premise that submission is ultimate empowerment, then Oprah would go for it.
+If somebody could convince Oprah that the author's premise that submission is ultimate empowerment, then Oprah would go for it.

-That's what Oprah's all about is empowerment.
+That's what Oprah is all about is empowerment.

 And if you're using that to buy it, don't.

-Folks, if if corporations are not people, then why are people blaming Romney for what happened at Bain Capital?
+Folks, if corporations are not people, then why are people blaming Romney for what happened at Bain Capital?

-Bain Capital's a corporation.
+Bain Capital is a corporation.

-Bain Capital, therefore is not people.
+Bain Capital, therefore, is not people.

 Romney is a people.